Montana Medical Marijuana Program and Think Higher Caregiving

-- severe chronic pain that is persistent pain of severe intensity that significantly interferes with daily activities as documented by the patient’s treating physician and by:
+- Persistent pain of severe intensity that significantly interferes with daily activities as documented by the patient’s treating physician

-- confirmation of that diagnosis from a second physician who is independent of the treating physician and who conducts a physical examination;
+- Objective proof of the etiology of the pain must be provided, including relevant and necessary diagnostic tests or confirmation of that diagnosis from a second physician independent of the main, treating physician

-- a central nervous system disorder resulting in chronic, painful spasticity or muscle spasms;
+- A central nervous disorder resulting in chronic, painful spasticity or muscle spasms

-- admittance into hospice care in accordance with rules adopted by the department; or
+- Admittance into hospice care in accordance with rules adopted by the Montana Department of Health

-- any other medical condition or treatment for a medical condition approved by the legislature.
+- Any other medical condition or treatment for a medical condition approved by the Montana legislature2

 Where can I get more information on the Montana Medical Marijuana Program (MMP)?

 Visit the Montana DPHHS MMP website for all the information you need on the Montana medical marijuana program.

 What products are available in Montana’s medical marijuana program?

 Montana medical marijuana dispensaries offer the following products.
 Stock and product type vary from dispensary to dispensary; consult the dispensary’s menu before your visit.